enso-org/hiring/positions/senior-react-developer.md

-# Senior TypeScript Developer
+# ☁️ Senior TypeScript Developer
 Hi, we are Enso ([enso.org](https://enso.org), Y Combinator S21) and we are hiring!
-We are looking for a talented TypeScript/React developer to support our cloud team.
+We are looking for a talented TypeScript/React developer to join our cloud team.
 As a remote first company you could be working with us from Europe or North America.
 We need someone to help us to design, estimate and develop our frontend part of the Cloud product.

 ## What is Enso?
 **From the business perspective**, Enso is a no-code interactive data transformation tool.
 It lets you load, blend, and analyze your data, and then automate the whole process, simply by connecting visual components together.
 It can be used for both in-memory data processing, as well as SQL analytics and transformations on modern data stack (ELT).
 Enso has the potential to disrupt the data analytics industry over the next five years.